Caressa & Français: History

 Albert Caressa served his apprenticeship under Gand-Bernardel in Paris.
 In 1901, when Gustave Bernardel retired, Caressa became the head of Gand et Bernardel.
 Together with Henri Français (who also worked for the same firm) as a partner/associate, they ran the firm under the name of Caressa et Français until 1920, at which point Henri Francais retired.

 The House of Caressa was eventually taken over by Emile Français (son of Henri Francais) in 1938.

 The Caressa & Français firm amassed a very important collection of the finest instruments (of the violin family) which included Antonio Stradivarius, Giuseppe Guarneri, Domenico Montagnana, Sanctus Serafin, Lorenzo Storioni, Rugeri family, Joannes Baptista Guadagnini, Nicolas Lupot, J. B. Vuillume to name a few, as well as an important fine bow collection including bows by François Tourte, Dominique Peccatte, Jean Pierre Marie Persois and many others.

 Like many of the great Parisian violin firms, Caressa & Français sold bows under its name (branded Caressa & Français).

-These bows were made by the great makers of the time including Victor Fetique and Claude Thomassin among others.
+These bows were made by the great makers of the time including Victor Fétique and Claude Thomassin among others.